Modi not to raise internal matter like J&K during annual UNGA session next month

 Imran Khan considering complete closure of air space to India: Pak minister

-As prime minister, Modi had given his maiden address at the UNGA in 2014.
+As Prime Minister, Modi had given his maiden address at the UNGA in 2014.
 His address to the world leaders at the UN in September will be his first after winning a second term as prime minister in a resounding electoral victory in May.
-While, Imran Khan's 20-minute speech is likely to address only the alleged human rights violations by India since the abrogation of Article 370 pertaining to the special status of J&K, PM Modi's speech is expected to steer clear of the matter in keeping with India's stand that the region is an internal matter.
+While Imran Khan's 20-minute speech is likely to address only the alleged human rights violations by India since the abrogation of Article 370 pertaining to the special status of J&K, PM Modi's speech is expected to steer clear of the matter in keeping with India's stand that the region is an internal matter.

 Modi's address would come hours before that of Pakistan prime minister Imran Khan is expected to push the United Nations to pay more attention to India's actions in Kashmir also to address diverse issues like climate change, universal health coverage, sustainable development goals, financing for development initiatives, and assistance for small island developing states (SIDS), said media reports.